 The ITA administers many of the international trade programs of the Department of Commerce, include aspects involving IPR.
-The ITA monitors foreign countries' progress in implementing intellectual property agreements; reviews Generalized System of Preferences (GSP) petitions submitted by industry and coordinates the Commerce Department's response to these petitions; represents the Commerce Department at the WTO TRIPS Council; meets with trading partners to advance U.S. intellectual property interests abroad; and works with U.S. businesses and industry groups to make sure that IPR-related trade concerns are addressed.79 For FY2008, the Consolidated Appropriations Act (P.L.
-110-161) provided the ITA with \$413.2 million in enacted funds (including both direct appropriation and anticipated receipts from fees).
-For FY2009, the Omnibus Appropriations Act (P.L.
-111-8) provided the ITA with \$429.9 million in enacted funds (including both direct appropriation and anticipated receipts from fees).
+The ITA monitors foreign countries' progress in implementing intellectual property agreements; reviews Generalized System of Preferences (GSP) petitions submitted by industry and coordinates the Commerce Department's response to these petitions; represents the Commerce Department at the WTO TRIPS Council; meets with trading partners to advance U.S. intellectual property interests abroad; and works with U.S. businesses and industry groups to make sure that IPR-related trade concerns are addressed.75 For FY2010, the Consolidated Appropriations Act, 2010 (P.L.
+111-117) provided the ITA with \$456.20 million (including both direct appropriation and anticipated receipts from fees), up from \$429.9 million provided in FY2009 (P.L.
+111-8).